 Annual General Meeting

-The second Annual General Meeting of the New Islington Free School Academy Trust for the academic year ending 31 August 2014 was held at the offices of the EV Group on Friday 6 March 2015 at 10.00am.
+The Annual General Meeting of the New Islington Free School Academy Trust for the academic year ending 31 August 2017 was held on Friday 8 December 2017.

 New Islington Free School trust – Governance

 NIFS trust is an exempt charity.
 The registered name of the Academy Trust is New Islington Free School.
 It is a company limited by guarantee with registered Company number 07937849.
 Comprehensive information about its governance arrangements may be found in its Articles of Association and its annual report to Companies House.

 The members of the academy trust have a different status to the governors.
 The members are the subscribers to the academy trust’s memorandum of association whose powers include the authority to appoint governors.
 Members have a limited financial liability to the academy trust, if it is wound up, which is set out in the Trust’s memorandum and articles of association.

 The Members may appoint up to 10 Governors.
 Together, Governors comprise the Governing Body which in turn may appoint further governors under the terms detailed in the Articles of Association.

 The Academies Accounts Direction 2013 states:

 In this document [The Academies Accounts Direction 2013] there are frequent references to trustees.
 This is taken to be the same body of people as both the directors of the company and the governors of the academy; the words are used interchangeably.
 They are the people responsible under the academy trust’s governing document for controlling its management and administration.
 They have responsibility for directing its affairs, and for ensuring that it is solvent, well-run, and delivering the charitable outcomes for the benefit of the public for which it has been set up.

 The Trust has chosen to use the single term governors to refer to this body of people.